aungthurhahein/aungthurhahein.github.com/_posts/2016-09-14-Essential_Research.md

 ### Note-taking and drafting

 I prefer clean minimal note taking app like [moo.do](https://www.moo.do/).
 Evernote is also a popular note taking app.
 If you wants a bit of formatting, try any markdown editor like [stackedit](https://stackedit.io/editor).

+### Online Reading

+I like to highlight and read page directly at the page like similar reading experience from [medium](https://medium.com).
+There are several browser add-ons to achieve that and my favorite ones are [Highly](http://highly.co/) and [Markticle](https://markticle.com/).
+[Grammarly](http://grammarly.com/) browser addons do several functions including highlight-dictionary that is very useful while reading.

 ### Bookmarking

+There are many searching and saving resources throughout the research process.

-[Pocket](https://getpocket.com) is my personal favorite for one-clicking saving
+* [Pocket](https://getpocket.com) is my personal favorite for one-clicking saving from your favourite browser with tags support.

+* [Pearltrees](http://www.pearltrees.com/) provides organizing and collaborating by category of your preferences.

+* [Saved](http://saved.io/) uses a different apporach compared with other link management services by typing saved.io/ in front of URL to save the page.

+* [Raindrop](https://raindrop.io/) is for people who like to curate just a photo,video and content like [Pinterest](https://www.pinterest.com) style.

 ### Productivity

-### Statistics

-### Diagramming
+Productivity is something many people chasing for but only some get it to a certain level.
+Distraction is the main thing that slow down your productivity followed by interruption, laziness and lack of self-motivation and other emotional distress.
+Time tracking is one thing that most people do with scheduling and planning in many different methods and techniques.
+[Pomodoro](http://pomodorotechnique.com/) is the popular technique to focus on what you are doing and tracking the time with a short and long period break.

+Procrastinating needs to beat with scheduling and planning with to-do list and scrum method.
+There is one product that stand out by blending Pomodoro technique and To-Do list called [Pomotodo](https://pomotodo.com/app) and it works pretty well for me.
+[Trello](https://trello.com/) becomes a standard tool for scrum task and tracking the progress.
+As for serious time tracking, tools like [Rescuetime](https://www.rescuetime.com/) works nicely with reporting on how much time you spend on which apps.
+[Toggl](https://www.toggl.com) is also a great time tracking platform but it's not available for free.

+I hope I help you on your search of tools and tips to improve your research process and I left off some topics like diagramming and statistics tools to limit the length of this blog.
+Have a good day and fight for science!